Durenlab/LINGER/README.md

 In the user guide, we provide an overview of each task.
 ## Basic installation
-LINGER can be installed by pip
+LINGER can be installed by pip (Time cost: 1min 39s):
 ```sh
 conda create -n LINGER python==3.10.0
 conda activate LINGER